Powerlearnproject/se-day1-assignment-murimicj/README.md

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.

+Vague prompt
+Software engineering

+Improved prompt
+Define software engineering giving to importance of software engineering.
+The improved text is more clear-specifies the needs of user from the AI.